scottellis/overo-irqlat/README.md

 used for both COMs.
 Only the boot.scr on the SD card specifying the different mpurates was different.

-For the irq latency test, the program raises TEST_PIN and in the IRQ_PIN irq handler, it lowers TEST_PIN again.
-The difference between the rise and fall of TEST_PIN is what I am calling the irq latency.
+For the irq latency test, the program raises TOGGLE_PIN and in the IRQ_PIN irq handler, it lowers TOGGLE_PIN again.
+The difference between the rise and fall of TOGGLE_PIN is what I am calling the irq latency.
 This ignores the time the gpio_set() call takes, but you can see from the next test that it is negligble for this measurement.